-The point is that the company owner, Warren Buffett, has never carried out a procedure of splitting its shares.
+The point is that the company owner, Warren Buffett, has never carried the procedure of splitting its shares.

 Splitting of shares doesn’t change things fundamentally for a company or its value but it favorably affects the attractiveness of its shares for smaller investors and thereby might result in higher liquidity and ultimately growth in the value of the company.

 One practical example: In 2014, Apple shares traded at $650 per share until they underwent 7-for-1 split.
-If you owned a single share at that time, you would become a happy owner of 7 shares priced 7 times less the next day – $92 instead of $650.
+If you owned a single share at that time, you would become a happy owner of 7 shares priced at one 7th the next day – $92 instead of $650.